Venues required by law to record contact details Recording Contact Details The Governments’ new requirements for businesses mean that premises…

 Using the data you have collected set your objectives, make sure they are SMART (specific, measurable, achievable, realistic and have time constraints).
 An example of a SMART objective would be ‘ Reduce waste by 25% by 1 December 2020’.

 Make sure you communicate your sustainability objective with your stakeholders, especially your team.
-You need to ensure your whole workforce is onboard for the changes you intend to make.
+You need to ensure your whole workforce is on board with the changes you intend to make.
 Make sure it is clear that there will be new ways of doing things, offer training and make sure you understand that change can set you back at first.

-Be patient with your team, if you have introduced new methods and machinery it will take them to time to adjust.
+Be patient with your team, if you have introduced new methods and machinery it will take time to adjust.

 Every month review your statistics.
 Are you on track to meet your suitability goals?
 If not think about whether or not your objective is realistic, are your team really able to meet it or are they being set up for failure?

 If your objective is realistic though is not being met.
 Review the changes you have made, are they enough?
-Are your whole team convicted to making the change?
+Are your whole team convicted of making the change?